Infrastructure asset management: Processes and activities

+Infrastructure asset management may include specialized maintenance techniques aimed at preserving the operational integrity of critical systems such as pipelines, industrial facilities, and drainage networks.
+These techniques use advanced cleaning and inspection technologies.
+They are designed to remove contaminants, prevent blockages, and maintain asset performance over the long term.
+In particular, high-pressure water jetting is a powerful and effective cleaning method capable of restoring surfaces to their original condition and clearing blockages, such as chemical and concrete residues, in drains, sewers, or other pipes.

 These processes and activities are interrelated and interdependent aspects that usually cross organizational boundaries including finance, engineering, and operations.
 Hence, asset management is a comprehensive approach in handling an immense portfolio of public and private capital stock.
 As example, in 2009, the IBM Maximo software was adopted to manage the maintenance of rolling stock and facilities for three railway systems: the Long Island Rail Road, San Francisco BART system, Washington metrorail.
 Also, recently, wireless sensors, totaling 663, have been installed on South Korea's Jindo Bridge to detect structural cracks and corrosion.
 Though in a testing phase among three universities in South Korea, United States, and Japan, the use of wireless technology to may lend itself to future, cost-efficient asset management.

 In 2014 ISO published an international management system standard for asset management.
 The ISO 55000 series provides terminology, requirements and guidance for implementing, maintaining and improving an effective asset management system.